 What is throwing out your back?
-Perhaps you’ve experienced this intense, sharp pain that we call “throwing out your back.”
+Perhaps you’ve experienced this intense, sharp pain and thought to yourself, “I think I threw out my back!”
 Of course, that is a figure of speech.
 Your back is not actually thrown anywhere.
 But the pain is real!
 It can feel like parts of your back have moved, or that something needs to be put back in place to heal.
-This acute back pain can be very unpleasant, and can keep you sidelined from your activities.
+This acute lower back pain can be very unpleasant, and can keep you sidelined from your activities.

 Throwing out your back is characterized by a sudden, severe pain in your back.
 This usually occurs in the lower back, and happens during physical activity.
 It can be caused by a muscle spasm, arthritis, a slipped or ruptured disc, or the cause can remain a mystery.
 The most common cause is muscle strain or spasm.
 It can happen to you even if you don’t have a history of back pain or problems.